SRombauts/UEPlasticPlugin/README.md

 [![Join the chat at https://gitter.im/SRombauts/UE4PlasticPlugin](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/UE4PlasticPlugin)

 This is the **official [Plastic SCM](https://www.plasticscm.com/) Source Control Provider plugin for Unreal Engine 4 & 5** (UE 4.11 to 4.27, and UE 5.0).
-An old version of it has been integrated in Unreal Engine 4.24 and has been shipping with it since then (equivalent to 1.4.6+).
+An old version 1.4.6+ has been integrated in Unreal Engine 4.24 and has been shipping with it since then.
+The most recent version 1.6.2 has been integrated in Github for the upcoming Unreal Engine 5.1 so it is eventually going to ship to everyone.
-But if you have a project of a certain size, chances are you need to upgrade manually to a version we provide from Github in order to benefit from all the performance improvements we have made since then.
+But in the meantime, if you have a project of a certain size, chances are you need to upgrade manually to a version we provide from Github in order to benefit from all the performance improvements we have made since then.
 See the Status section below for more details.